 Henri proposed a theology of seeing, or gazing, the verb he preferred.
 To really see something beautiful, such as a well-painted icon, so that its beauty becomes a sacramental reality, one has to do much more than glance.

-For both Merton and Nouwen, the icon is the primary visual art of the Church — if not the door of the Church, than the window.
-Nor could they see it as something meaningful apart from the totality of the Church.
-The icon becomes a dead plant when it becomes simply a “work of art,” a “collector’s item,” an aesthetic object.
+For both Merton and Nouwen, the icon is the primary visual art of the Church.
+Nor could they see icons as meaningful apart from the Church.
+The icon becomes a rootless plant when it becomes simply a “work of art,” a “collector’s item,” an aesthetic object.
 For both Merton and Nouwen, icons were intimately connected with eucharistic life and daily prayer.
 They saw icons as aids to prayer.